apollux/apollux.github.io/_drafts/2017-01-05-importance-of-a-decent-password-strategy.md

 managers come in two forms, an app that you install on your laptop or phone, or in the form of a website offering this service.
 Using a password manager requires you to remember one strong password, the password manager will remember all your other passwords!

-TODO: not think of new passwords -> generates new passwords.
+And perhaps even better, you never have to think of new passwords again.
+A password manager can generate strong passwords for you.

 [Lastpass][3] is a well known password manager website.
 Yes, when using a service like Lastpass you put a lot of trust in that service.
 However it is their core